-As at the date of this MD&A, the Company had a cash balance of approximately \$960,000.
+As at the date of this MD&A, the Company had a cash balance of approximately \$460,000.
 The Company previously reported that it had sufficient financial resources to fulfil all debt obligations due in the second half of fiscal 2020, without further equity financing or assuming additional debt obligations.
-However, cash flows from operations have been negatively impacted by longer receivable collection periods on revenue; as well as, lower than anticipated production during the ramp up periods.
-As a result, the Company's board of directors has elected to pursue a financing in an effort to mitigate risk associated with near-term debt obligations.
-Subsequent to the period ended February 29, 2020, the Company announced that it entered into a non-binding term sheet with Trichome Financial for a \$4.5 million debt financing.
-The agreement still remains subject to close as at the date of this MD&A.
+However, cash flows from operations have been negatively impacted by longer receivable collection periods on revenue; as well as lower than anticipated production during the ramp up periods.
+As a result, the Company entered into a new senior secured debt financing in the amount of \$3,950,000 with NFS Leasing Canada Ltd. to repay its senior secured convertible debentures that matured on June 10, 2020.